 Even though you might think that your customers don’t really care about what’s going on with your business, writing about business news or updates is still beneficial.
 This will help you establish your brand even better, especially when customers browse your blog.

 In 2021, you can write about how your business is helping the community fight the pandemic and how you are taking care of your employees during these challenging times.

 You can also feature your methods of ensuring that everything you do in your production is hygienic, and how you can still serve your customers despite the delays and strict processes in shipping your packages.

 This is a method intended to “beat” all other pieces of content created for the keyword that you want to target.

 The technique involves studying the web articles that are already published around a search term that you are targeting.
 These blog posts sit on the first page of Google because they are comprehensive and bring so much value to search users.

-After studying these top-ranking blog posts, you can then create an even better piece..
-Follow these best practices to create the best content yet:
+After studying these top-ranking blog posts, you can then create an even better piece.

-By studying the existing top-ranking web articles in the first page of Google, you will learn how much more input you need to provide in your article.
+By studying the existing top-ranking web articles on the first page of Google, you will learn how much more input you need to provide in your article.

 Make sure that your content provides more value by outdoing the information that’s out there with more topics that your target audience will find interesting and extremely useful.